The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 It's Rush Limbaugh.

-This is the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+This is the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

-Our telephone number is 800-282-2882, and we are going to get to your phone calls in the next segment.
+Our telephone number is 800-282-2882, and we are going to get your phone calls in the next segment.

-That I uh I promise.
+That, I promise.

-I don't oppose war in all circumstances, and when I look out over this crowd today, I know there is no shortage of patriots or patriotism.
+And when I look out over this crowd today, I know there is no shortage of patriots or patriotism.

 What I do oppose is a dumb war.

-Now that same speech, Obama talked about the need to overthrow all the dictators in the Middle East.
+Now, in that same speech, Obama talked about the need to overthrow all the dictators in the Middle East.

-Yeah, he's we can all the dictators.
+Yeah, he said, all the dictators.

 You want to fight President Bush?

-Let's fight to make sure our so-called allies in the Middle East, the Saudis and the Egyptians stop oppressing their own people.
+Let's fight to make sure our so-called allies in the Middle East, the Saudis and the Egyptians, stop oppressing their own people and suppressing dissent, tolerating corruption and inequality, mismanaging their economy so that their youth grow up without education, without prospects, without hope.

 The ready recruits of terrorist cells.

-Let's make sure our so-called allies, the Saudis and the Egyptians, stop speaking of our friends, the Saudis, guess guess who got stoned the other day in Egypt?
+Speaking of our friends, the Saudis, guess who got stoned the other day in Egypt?

-The estimable Mohammed Al Baradai, who we were told was the number one choice of the freedom fighters, the democracy movement, quote unquote, in Egypt.
+The estimable Mohammed Al-Baradai, who we were told was the number one choice of the freedom fighters, the democracy movement, quote unquote, in Egypt.

 This guy shows up and he gets stoned.